softsilverwind/nicole/Readme.md

 ## Introduction

-Vec and HashSet/HashMap are the only collections you are going to need in 99% of the time.
+Vec and Hash/BTree Set/Map are the only collections you are going to need in 99% of the time.

-For the other 1%, you should create your own collections.
+Sometimes, you need to create your own collections.

 This project is merely "my own collections" with an open source license, that provide better asymptotic guarantees for some algorithms, in some cases, for my source codes, when executed on my computers.
 It has not been used in production, so I strongly suggest to copy / get inspired from the actual implementations and not directly depend to this project.
 I don't think it will be released as a crate in the foreseeable future.